makaubenson/React-Bootcamp/README.md

 }`
 - With uppercase, React understands the element as a custome component.
 - React understands all lowercase elements as built in HTML elements.
+- `Rule`: You must have One roote element per return statement.